 Andrew C. Mergen

 Andrew Mergen is a Visiting Assistant Clinical Professor of Law and Faculty Director of the Emmett Environmental Law & Policy Clinic.
-Professor Mergen previously served as Deputy Chief of the Appellate Section of the Environment & Natural Resources Division of the U.S. Department of Justice.
-He has presented arguments in all thirteen federal courts of appeals and in several state Supreme Courts.
-He has also assisted in the briefing of numerous U.S. Supreme Court cases.
-In 2009, he was detailed to the White House Counsel’s Office to assist on the confirmation of the Honorable Sonia Sotomayor as Associate Justice of the Supreme Court.
+Prior to joining the Harvard Law School faculty, Andrew Mergen served in the Appellate Section of the Environment & Natural Resources Division (ENRD) at the United States Department of Justice.
+Professor Mergen began his career at the Justice Department in the Honors Program and concluded his career as Chief of ENRD’s Appellate Section.
+He has presented oral arguments in all 13 federal courts of appeals, including two en banc courts, and before several state intermediate and supreme courts.
+He has also worked on over a dozen merits cases in the Supreme Court of the United States.
+In addition, in 2009, Professor Mergen assisted the Office of White House Counsel on the confirmation of the Honorable Sonia Sotomayor as Associate Justice of the Supreme Court.
+During his career at the Justice Department, Professor Mergen received the Attorney General’s Award for Distinguished Service three times.
+He also received ENRD’s Muskee-Chafee Award, honoring his work’s significant contribution to protecting the environment.
 More »

 Rosa Hayes